a) 2,000 years according to the Christian view

 (Me thinking but not saying, “You wanna represent me in court?”)

-3) Bring a lot of patience—and absolutely no logic, because between the circus-like atmosphere and the ridiculousness of someone who I just met (and called me cute) signing something that says I am telling the truth (because he can tell, by my “beautiful smile” of course) . . . well, if you bring the opposite set of tools (no patience and lots of logic), you may not make it out alive.
+3) Bring a lot of patience—and absolutely no logic, because between the circus-like atmosphere and the ridiculousness of someone who I just met (and called me cute) signing something that says I am telling the truth (because he can tell, by my “beautiful smile” of course) . . . well, if you bring the opposite set of tools (no patience and lots of logic), you may not make it out alive.“No, Florida.”

 4) Which brings me to my next point: Bring gratefulness—that you are actually walking out of there free and not with chains on your legs (on the way to the van that will take you to back to jail).